agata-anastazja/processor/README.md

 ## Usage

-Run the project  by providing a path for a file to be read and a path for a file to be :
+Run the project  by providing a path for a file to be read and a path for a file to be written to :

-    $ clojure -X:run-x :name '"Someone"'
-    Hello, Someone!

-Run the project directly, via `:main-opts` (`-m pitch.processor`):

-    $ clojure -M:run-m
+    $ clojure -M:run-m "test/pitch/resources/valid_input.txt" "./result.txt"
-    Hello, World!

 Run the project's tests (they'll fail until you edit them):

     $ clojure -T:build test

-## Design decisions